ntoll/arrr/README.rst

 simple yet well packaged and documented project so ``arrr`` can act as a good example for beginner developers.

 If you find any bugs, `submit a new issue <https://github.com/ntoll/arrr/issues/new>`_.
+Thank you!